Beich2010/uebung_2025_data_analysis/readme.md

-# Data Analysis Lecture 2024 - Exercise Notebook
+___

+# Excercise "Datenanalyse für Ingenieure" SS2025 - Data analysis & Forecasting</span>
+___

-Welcome to the exercise notebook for the Data Analysis Lecture of 2024.
+Welcome to the exercise notebook for the Data Analysis Lecture of 2025.
 This repository contains all the materials and notebooks you will need to follow along with the course exercises.

 ## Opening the Notebook